 Ι. Introduction 3

 2. What is a Statement of Community Involvement and why have one?
 3

 3. District-level plan making 4

 The Plan-Making Process 4

 Supplementary Planning Documents (SPDs) 6

 Who do we consult?
 7

 When do we consult?
 9

 How do we consult?
 10

 How can comments be made?
 14

 What do we do with the comments we receive?
 14

 How are decisions made?
+14

+4. Neighbourhood Planning .
 5

-4. Neighbourhood Planning 5

 Neighbourhood Plans 16

 Neighbourhood Development Orders 16

 Community Right to Build Order 16

 The Neighbourhood Planning Process 17

-The District Council's Role 17
+The District Council's Role 18

-5. Planning applications 19
+5. Planning applications 27

 The pre-application stage - what is it?
-19
+27

-Pre-application advice 19
+Pre-application advice 27

-Pre-application public consultation 20
+Pre-application public consultation 28

-Consulting on planning applications 21
+Consulting on planning applications 29

-Publicity and notices for Planning Applications 22

-How to comment on a planning application 23
+How to comment on a planning application 30

-How planning applications are decided 23
+How planning applications are decided 31

 Who makes the decision?
-25
+32

-Timescales for determining planning applications 26
+Timescales for determining planning applications 33

-What happens once a decision is made? .26
+What happens once a decision is made?
+33

-Keeping the SCI update to date .27
+Keeping the SCI update to date 34

-Sources of further information .27
+Sources of further information 34

-District-level plan making .27
+District-level plan making 34

-Neighbourhood planning .27
+Neighbourhood planning 34

-Planning applications .27
+Planning applications 34

-Planning - general .27
+Planning - general 34

-Keeping the SCI update to date Sources of further information District-level plan making Neighbourhood planning Planning applications
+Keeping the SCI update to date Sources of further information District-level plan making Neighbourhood planning Planning applications Planning - general

-Appendix I - SCI availability

-Appendix 2 - List of consultees
+Appendix I - SCI availability Appendix 2 - List of consultees